Sudhanshu517/Spotify-Clone/README.md

 - **CSS**: Styling of the pages and layout, including hover effects and responsiveness.
 - **JavaScript**: Adding interactive behavior to the music player, like playing and pausing tracks, navigating between songs, etc.

-## Demo

-You can see a live demo of the project here (Insert link to your demo if hosted online, e.g., on GitHub Pages, Netlify, etc.).

 ## Installation

 To run this project locally, follow these steps: